Unique Preference Aggregation in Design and Decision Making

-A unique and consistent decision outcome can be produced if and only if preferences adhere to the \textbf{PFM axioms}, which formalize preferences as measurable, subjective differences within a decision space.
+A unique and consistent decision outcome can be produced if and only if preferences adhere to the \textbf{PFM axioms}, which formalize preferences as measurable, subjective differences within a one-dimensional affine space (see \cite{barzilai2010} or 2022).
 These axioms ensure that preferences are represented as interval-invariant differences relative to a meaningful zero, comparable across criteria, and uniquely defined up to affine transformations.
-Consequently, aggregation preserves all meaningful relative differences, avoids scale- or criterion-induced distortions, and yields a consistent and unambiguous ranking of alternatives (\cite{barzilai2010}, 2022).
+Consequently, aggregation preserves all meaningful relative differences, avoids scale- or criterion-induced distortions, and yields a consistent and unambiguous ranking of alternatives.

-The aggregated preference $P^*(z)$, presented in this work, is \textbf{unique by construction}: it is the only aggregation operator consistent with all four PFM axioms.
-Any aggregation that violates these axioms fails to produce a coherent or meaningful preference-based ranking.
+The aggregated preference $P^*(z)$, presented in this work, is \textbf{unique by construction}: it is the aggregation operator consistent with all four PFM axioms.
+Any aggregation that violates these axioms may fail to produce a coherent or meaningful preference-based ranking and is therefore not decision-valid.
 This uniqueness follows from the fact that the PFM axioms fully characterize the admissible aggregation operators, restricting them to affine linear functionals.
-Under normalization, this admissible class collapses to a single form: the weighted centroid of the z-normalized preference scores.
+Under normalization, this admissible class reduces to a single form: the weighted centroid of the z-normalized preference scores.